 The buffer in an SPI interface has a push-pull topology which (at a high-level) involves high-side and low-side switching MOSFETs, essentially forming a CMOS inverter.
-As we will see in this article, the presence of pull-up resistors has no impact on the functionality of a push-pull bus.
+As we will see in this article, the presence of pull-up resistors has no impact on the basic switching functionality of a push-pull bus.

 Let’s take a look at the typical model of a buffer in an SPI interface.
 All SPI buffers have a push-pull topology that consists of high-side and low-side switching which drives a signal onto the bus, and each signal in the SPI bus (CS, MOSI, MISO, and SCLK) will have this topology.
 An example of this circuit is shown below.
 Note that a real SPI buffer is not as simple as two MOSFETs, but the same idea applies in general.